talosgh/audit-discovery/docs/analytics_whitepaper.md

 The score highlights units with persistent issues or compliance gaps.
 Tooltips on the chart show the exact score per unit.

+### Modernization & Vendor Advisory

+The advisory module combines multiple signals to deliver actionable guidance:

+- **Preventative maintenance cadence** – expected PM visits are derived from `device_count × (months_observed ÷ 3)`.
+Locations fall into a "needs attention" posture when actual PM coverage drops below 75% or when annual testing (minimum one TST per device per year) is not met.
+Messaging directs operators to stabilize PM and schedule a site audit before considering capital work.
+- **Modernization ROI** – the environment variable `MODERNIZATION_COST_PER_DEVICE`
+  (default `250000`) sets the modernization baseline.
+OPEX from the latest 6–12 months is annualised and paired with equipment-failure callbacks (`CB-EF`).
+A savings factor (15–50%) is scaled by failure intensity; if PM coverage is weak, the factor is heavily discounted.
+Payback is computed as `(cost_per_device × device_count) / expected_savings`, producing statuses of *insufficient*, *defer*, *monitor*, *consider*, or *plan* (<8 year payback or ≥3 failures per device annually).
+- **Vendor posture** – proposal outcomes contribute denied, negotiated, and challenged rates, and audit closure velocity supplies a service-quality check. >20% denied, >15% challenged, or deficiency closure <65% triggers a "needs review" posture; negotiated rates above 40% prompt a "monitor" recommendation for potential overbilling.
+- Advisory JSON includes ratios, expected vs. actual counts, annualised spend, and synthesized messaging so the dashboard can render human-readable guidance backed by consistent math.

 ### Coverage Indicators

 Location list data dots use backend booleans: